simon-ritchie/apysc/docs_src/source/graphics_begin_fill.md

 **[Parameters]**

-- `color`: str or String
+- `color`: Color
-  - Hexadecimal color string. e.g., '#00aaff'
+  - A color setting.
 - `alpha`: float or Number, default 1.0
   - Color opacity (0.0 to 1.0).